-This shows that Grid power is calculated as the product of the current measured by CT1 and the voltage measured on line L1 (e.g., black leg) plus the current measured by CT2 and the voltage measured on line L2 (e.g., red leg).
-In other words, the power coming from the two legs of the split-phase power feed from the utility are combined into a single register.
-It would of course be possible to record the two legs in separate registers, but that would use up more of the available storage space and would add a level of detail that most customers do not care about.
+This shows that Main Service power is calculated as the product of the current measured by CT1 and the voltage measured on line L1 (e.g., black leg) plus the current measured by CT2 and the voltage measured on line L2 (e.g., red leg), plus the current measured by CT3 and the voltage measured on line L3 (e.g., blue leg).
+In other words, the power coming from the three legs of the three-phase power feed from the utility are combined into a single register.
+It us possible to record the three legs in separate registers, but that would use up more of the available storage space and would add a level of detail that most customers do not care about.

-It is illustrative to look at the power-components for the Solar register since it uses -CT3 in the second component.
+It is illustrative to look at the power-components for the Solar register since it uses -CT4 in the second component.
 Naively, a 240Vac solar inverter would have to be measured by two CTs: one per leg.
 However, provided there is no current flowing on the Neutral wire (usually the case for a single-phase inverter), we know that at any given point in time, the current flowing out of leg 1 of the inverter has to flow back into leg 2 and vice versa (the flow of current reverses 60 times a second assuming a 60Hz power system).
-Thus, instead of measuring the second leg of the inverter with a fourth CT, we can simply use the negated value of CT3, i.e., -CT3 to accurately calculate the power delivered from the inverter.
+Thus, instead of measuring the second leg of the inverter with another CT, we can simply use the negated value of CT4, i.e., -CT4 to accurately calculate the power delivered from the inverter.
 This saves the cost of a CT and the time that would be required to install it.
-Note that the minus-sign in -CT3 should not be taken too literally in the formula: it causes the polarity of the component to be reversed for real power calculations, but for apparent power calculations, the sign has no effect, since the RMS value of the current measured by CT3 and -CT3 is by definition always positive.
+Note that the minus-sign in -CT4 should not be taken too literally in the formula: it causes the polarity of the component to be reversed for real power calculations, but for apparent power calculations, the sign has no effect, since the RMS value of the current measured by CT4 and -CT4 is by definition always positive.

 To add a new power-component to a register, click on the "Add Component" button.
-To delete a component, click on the remove icon 🗵 to the right of the component.
+To delete a component, click on the remove icon 🕅 to the right of the component.